WCMAC Commercial Fishing Seat

-What does marine spatial planning mean to you?
+What does Marine Spatial Planning (MSP) mean to you?

 How did you get involved and why are you involved in the planning process?

 Washington Marine Spatial Planning is a direct response to keep from permitting new uses along the Washington coast which may interfere with fishing activities.
 My involvement began in 2008 when a private applicant attempted to use taxpayer money to install an ocean energy facility off of Grays Harbor.
 If permitted, the proposal would have displaced all commercial fishing between Grays Harbor and the Columbia River.